Sagrada Familia Tickets

 • The Sagrada Familia, when complete, its tallest spire will sit just below the height of Montjuïc hill, which Gaudi did on purpose!

-When you enter the Sagrada Familia due to the way its been designed, you are welcomed by an almost ethereal ambiance which is created by the interplay of light and colour from the stained glass windows that surround the church.
+When you enter the Sagrada Familia due to the way its been designed, you are welcomed by an almost ethereal ambiance which is created by the light and colour from the stained glass windows that surround the church and the light that floods in through them.
 This creates an incredible peacefulness even though the church receives thousands of visitors each day.

-As you enter the Sagrada Familia you will instantly see the incredible columns used to support the building, which look like trees as they branch off and support the roof.
-Gaudi was known for his love of nature and how he included it in his designs and the columns imitating trees certainly does that.
+You instantly see the incredible columns that are used to support the building, which look like trees as they branch off and support the roof.
+Gaudi was known for his love of nature and how he included it in his designs, and the columns imitating trees certainly does that.

 The Stained Glass Windows

-The magnificent stained glass windows at the Sagrada Familia cast incredible colours across the interior of the church, and that combined with the various shapes and structures in the Sagrada Familia create constantly changing shadows which means they light up different areas of the church as the hours of the day move along, and the sun changes position in the sky!
-Some visitors sit for hours and just watch as the light changes and creates new shapes in the church.
+The magnificent stained glass windows at the Sagrada Familia which cast incredible colours across the interior of the church, and that combined with the various shapes and structures create constantly changing shadows which means they light up different areas as the hours of the day move along, and the sun changes position in the sky!
+Some sit for hours and just watch as the light changes and creates new shapes in the church.
 In fact one of Gaudi's famous quotes was "Glory is light, light gives joy, joy is the happiness of the spirit" and he certainly wasn't wrong when it comes to the light in the Sagrada Familia.
 It does offer a mesmerising show!

 The Naves

 The Sagrada Familia has 5 naves with the central one being bigger than all the others.
-The central nave is also supported by columns which again resemble trees, bringing in the nature aspect and making the central nave almost appear like its surrounding by a forest, its quite incredible.
-The columns again help to cast shadows and light across the church as the hours change as they disturb the light from the windows.
+The central nave is also supported by more columns which again resemble trees, bringing in the nature aspect and making the central nave almost appear like its surrounding by a forest, its quite incredible.
+The columns also help to cast shadows and light across the church as they disturb the light from the windows.

 The Apse, Alter and Crypt

-Antoni Gaudi, the architect of the Sagrada Familia was buried in the crypt on 12th June 1926.
+Antoni Gaudi was buried in the crypt on 12th June 1926.
 The crypt is situated near the apse, where the alter is located.
 The apse is under a large sculpture of Jesus Christ and below a large set of stained glass windows, which fill the church with the incredible light during the day.
 There are also stairs on either side of the apse.
 The apse also happens to be located in the middle of the Nativity and Passion facades.
 Gaudi, being a faithful devotee to the Virgin Mary is said to have taken inspiration from her in the construction of the apse and it involves the 7 sorrows and joys of Saint Joseph.

 Sagrada Familia Museum